dhairyapatel1506/youtube-downloader/README.md

 - **Step 2:**
   <p align="center"> <img src="https://github.com/dhairyapatel1506/youtube-downloader/assets/101339040/c6c86d89-353a-45b7-99a5-20278fb1fb74"> </p>

   - You should see some text like this at the bottom of the app's interface.
 Click on it and you'll be redirected to a page on your browser.
   - Enter your code and click _Continue_.
   - After successfully completing all the steps on the page, you can close your browser and return to the application.
-    - Finally, click _Authenticate_.
+  - Finally, click on the Authenticate button.

 You've successfully completed your OAuth process.